roscoevanderboom/Blockem/README.md

 <h3>Contributing</h3>
 <p>
-    Pleade go to the issues section to view issues you might want to help with.
+    Please go to the issues section to view issues you might want to help with.
 This project could use a lot of CSS luv!!
 </p>